President & CEO, Ilitch Holdings, Inc.

 Christopher Ilitch is president and CEO of Ilitch Holdings, Inc., a professional services company that supports businesses owned by Detroit entrepreneurs and founders of Little Caesars Pizza, Michael and Marian Ilitch.

-The businesses owned by Michael and Marian Ilitch include: Little Caesars Pizza, Blue Line Foodservice Distribution, Detroit Red Wings, Champion Foods, Olympia Entertainment, Olympia Development of Michigan, Uptown Entertainment and the Little Caesars Pizza Kit Fundraising Program.
+The businesses owned by Michael and Marian Ilitch include: Little Caesars Pizza, Blue Line Foodservice Distribution, Detroit Red Wings, Champion Foods, Olympia Entertainment, Olympia Development of Michigan and the Little Caesars Pizza Kit Fundraising Program.
 Michael Ilitch owns the Detroit Tigers.
 Marian Ilitch owns MotorCity Casino Hotel.
 Together, the companies employ over 21,000 people and reported a total combined revenue of $3.3 billion in 2014.

 Christopher has spent his career in a variety of roles throughout the Ilitch companies over the past 27 years.
 Prior to being appointed president and CEO of Ilitch Holdings in 2000, he served as president of the Little Caesars Pizza Kit Fundraising Program.